The maximum group size for a proper conversation is four.

 Source: Three’s company, by Jason Fried, founder & CEO at Basecamp.

-How might meetings, workshops and large-scale gatherings be designed and facilitated in accord with the max4 principle?
+How might meetings, workshops and large-scale gatherings be designed and facilitated in accordance with the max4 principle?

 Group Discussion as Interactive Dialogue or as Serial Monologue: The Influence of Group Size, by Nicolas Fay (University of Glasgow), Simon Garrod (University of Glasgow) and Jean Carletta (University of Edinburgh)